Iskra Lawrence Stuns In White Bikini While In Miami

 ???????????? . . . #nophotoshop Editor: @eikowtnbe Writer: @m_mallison Photographer: @kokumastudio Photographer Manager: @phillingoood Stylist: @jlynnstyle18 Hair: @justinemarjan Hair Assistant: @samatonee Makeup: @caitlinkrenzbeauty Videographer: @minstagram82 Special thanks to @wgibbsmd Check out the full photoshoot and interview here???? https://civilianmag.com/blogs/spring-ii/the-power-absolutely-positively-beautiful

-The body positive model gave an interview to the magazine, where she dished on her thoughts about why body shaming is so entrenched in the modeling world today.
+The body-positive model gave an interview to the magazine, wherein she dished on her thoughts about why body shaming is so entrenched in the modeling world today.

 “I think the modeling and beauty industry fed into female insecurity in the hopes that it would encourage them to buy things, but there’s been such a great shift.
 Now, it’s actually about someone’s confidence or creativity – whatever makes them an awesome person, instead of the way that they look.”

-The British beauty also extolled on the importance of diversity in the modeling world, whether it be with race, sexual identity, or size.
+The British beauty also extolled the importance of diversity in the modeling world, whether it concern race, sexual identity, or size.

 “It’s vitally important to get the representation that can inspire us to do whatever we want in life.
 Young people need to see that there are multiple and multifaceted ways to be people.
 There are amazing things you can do just being yourself.”

 In addition to social media, modeling, and being a force for body positivity, Iskra also has several other projects in the pipeline.
-She has a started a show called The Mirror Challenge and has launched a new perfume line — though the busy model admits she still aims to get eight hours of sleep a night.
+She has a started a show called The Mirror Challenge and has launched a new perfume line.
+However, the busy model admits that she still aims to get eight hours of sleep a night.